cocotb/cocotb/documentation/source/coroutines.rst

         yield [timeout, coro]

 Tests can also be generator-based coroutines.
-Tests are not required to be decorated with :class:`~cocotb.decorators.coroutine` as the :class:`~cocotb.decorators.test` decorator will handle this case automatically.
+Tests are not required to be decorated with :class:`~cocotb.coroutine` as the :class:`~cocotb.test` decorator will handle this case automatically.

 .. code-block:: python3